AsadAliEngineer/RAG-Based-Threat-Intelligence-Assistant/README.md

   </p>
 </p>

 This project combines a comprehensive knowledge graph for structured vulnerability data and relationships with a Retrieval-Augmented Generation (RAG) system for semantic search.
 We automate the process of curation, processing and correlation of CVE, CPE, CWE, CAPEC, MITRE ATT&CK, ExploitDB, CISA and other threat intelligence data.
-Also integrated LLAMA model for performance optimization.
+Also integrated Llama model for performance optimization.

 ## Current Statistics (Latest)